mathildesautreuil/msa-pages.github.io/aboutme.md

 description: Université Paris-Saclay, CentraleSupélec, MICS <a href = 'https://www.linkedin.com/in/mathilde-sautreuil-42612aa6'> <span class = 'fab fa-linkedin'> </span></a> <a href = 'https://www.linkedin.com/in/mathilde-sautreuil-42612aa6'> <span class = 'fab fa-github-square'></span> </a>
 ---

+I am currently working **Biomarker statistician** in the Boston area for Soladis Inc. (dba [EFOR group](https://efor-group.com/en/)), a consulting company specializing in life sciences (MedTech, Biotech, and the pharmaceutical industry).
+In my role, I support the Biomarker division within the Biomarker Statistics department at [Sanofi](https://www.sanofi.us/en/our-company).

 In February 2022, I joined as engineer the [BU Omics](https://www.soladisomics.fr/) of [Soladis Group by Efor](https://www.soladis.com/).
 Soladis is a group specialized in managing projects around data, and the BU Omics handle the bioinformatics and biostatistics analysis of various field data.
 I work with [Servier](https://www.servier.fr/), an international pharmaceutic group.
 I aim to support the quantitative pharmacology department.

 Before, I was an Resaearch engineer within Statistique and genome of the [LaMME](http://www.math-evry.cnrs.fr/welcome){:target="\_blank"} at Evry University and the Gnet team of the IPS2 (Plant institute of Paris-Saclay).
 My research work consists to detect PPR footprints by using machine learning methods at Arabidopsis Thaliana.